Computing Probabilistic Controlled Invariant Sets: Introduction

 A question at the heart of this paper is

-To the best of our knowledge, this question on how to compute PCISs has not been explored up to now.
-Following the basic idea when computing RCIS \cite{Rakovic(2005),Rungger(2017),Gilbert(1991)}, an intuitive solution is to iteratively compute the stochastic backward reachable set.
-However, some challenges related to such an approach should be highlighted: (\textbf{i}) how to make it tractable to compute the stochastic backward reachable set, in particular for systems with continuous spaces; (\textbf{ii}) how to mitigate the conservatism when characterizing the stochastic backward reachable set subject to the prescribed probability; (\textbf{iii}) how to guarantee convergence of the iterations.
+To the best of our knowledge, this question has not been explored up to now.
+One essential component in iterative approaches on computing RCISs is to compute the robust backward reachable set, in which each state can be steered to the current set by an admissible input for all possible uncertainties~\cite{Rakovic(2005),Rungger(2017),Gilbert(1991)}.
+The PCIS computation in this paper follows the same idea, but the robust backward reachable set is replaced with the stochastic backward reachable sets which require different mathematical tools.
+Some challenges related to such an approach should be highlighted: (i) how to make it tractable to compute the stochastic backward reachable set, in particular for systems with continuous spaces; (ii) how to mitigate the conservatism when characterizing the stochastic backward reachable set subject to the prescribed probability; (iii) how to guarantee convergence of the iterations.